Pique Dame (Suppé): Background and performance history

 Pique Dame is a revised version of Suppé's earlier (and unsuccessful) one-act operetta on the same subject, Die Kartenschlägerin ("The Fortune Teller") which had premiered in Vienna in 1862.
 Suppé expanded the earlier version to two acts and retitled it Pique Dame, the French title of Pushkin's "The Queen of Spades", on which its libretto is very loosely based.
 The manuscript libretto is marked "S.S.".
 In Franz von Suppé: Werk und Leben, Hans-Dieter Roser speculates that this may have referred to Sigmund Schlesinger (1832–1918), a Viennese writer known for his short comic plays.
-In 2019 Andreas Weigel found out that the author of the libretto is S. Strasser (probably Suppé's second wife Sofie Strasser whom Suppè met in 1860).
+In 2019 Andreas Weigel found out that the author of the libretto is S. Strasser (probably Suppé's second wife Sofie Strasser whom Suppé met in 1860).

 The new operetta premiered at the Thalia Theater in Graz in June 1864 with Amalie Materna singing the central role of Judith.
 The exact date of the premiere varies in the sources.
 According to Otto Schneidereit in Franz von Suppé: der Wiener aus Dalmatien, it was 24 June, while Roser gives the date as 20 June.
 Following the Graz premiere which had been personally supervised by Suppé, Pique Dame opened at the Carltheater in Vienna in 1865.

 Pique Dame was fairly successful in its day but is now rarely performed whole.
 Its overture, published separately in 1867, is however a popular concert and recording piece.
 Other music from Pique Dame was chosen by the Metropolitan Opera in 1931 for incorporation into its staging that year of Boccaccio.